Samford-CompSci/cosc-490-assignment-2-GitHub-Classroom-Introductory-Assignment/editme.md

 _Write a question for your teacher below._

-Q: What are we even doing right now??
+Q: What are we even doing right now???